-Stamp tax is levied on contracts with regard to purchases and sales, processing, construction and engineering projects, asset leasing, goods transportation, storage and warehousing, loans, asset insurance, technology contracts, property rights transfers, accounting ledgers and royalty licensing.
-The tax rates vary between 0.005 percent and 0.1 percent, or RMB 5 per document.
+Stamp tax is levied on entities and individuals who make taxable documents and conduct securities transactions within the territory of China, or who make taxable documents outside the territory of China to be used within the territorial of China.
+Taxable documents refers to contracts, property transfer documents, and business account books.
+The tax rates vary between 0.005 percent and 0.1 percent.
 During the period between January 1, 2019 and December 31, 2021, small-scale taxpayers can enjoy up to 50 percent tax reduction, based on the decision made by provincial governments.